 The Oelwein Public Library provides a safe, comfortable environment conducive to the use of library materials and facilities.
 The library is intended for the use of all members of the public.
-Patrons are expected to observe the rights of other patrons and staff members and to use the library for its intended purposes.
-Misconduct will not be allowed in the library.
+Patrons are expected to observe the rights of other patrons and staff members and to use the library and the library grounds for its intended purposes.
+Misconduct will not be allowed on the library premises.

 Misconduct is behavior that is illegal or that:

 • interferes with the rights of individuals to use library materials, services, and premises which includes the inside and outside areas of library property

 • interferes with the ability of library staff to conduct library business, or

 • threatens the secure and comfortable environment of the library or those using the library.

 Misconduct may include, but is not limited to the following:

 • Willfully annoying, harassing, or threatening another person.
 [Harassment is defined as any action taken or situation created intentionally to produce psychological or physical discomfort, embarrassment, or ridicule.
 Harassment is characterized by requests for sexual contact, unwelcome physical advances, or conduct (verbal or physical) of a nature that is intimidating, demeaning, hostile, offensive, or potentially dangerous to self or others.]